 Negotiate Your Bill

 Once you are sure your bill correct, try not to pay the sticker price!
 This is especially true if you don’t have health insurance.
 It is often the case that if you are someone without insurance, hospitals bill you based on a “fake” retail price that nobody pays.
 Talk to the hospital’s billing department about a discounted rate.
 Consumers are advised to be firm and to negotiate for around 20 cents on the dollar.
-That’s about what a traditional health insurers pay versus “retail”.
+That’s about what traditional health insurers pay versus “retail.”
 Be persistent!

 Apply for Medical Financial Assistance

-Also called “charity care,” financial assistance policies will vary from hospital to hospital, but may allow you to receive free or discounted medical care if you meet certain requirements.
+Also called “charity care,” financial assistance policies will vary from hospital to hospital but may allow you to receive free or discounted medical care if you meet certain requirements.
 Nonprofit hospitals are required by law to have these assistance policies.
 If your income qualifies you for this help, the hospital might cut your bill in half or even forgive it completely (often in the case of medical debt exceeding a quarter of your household income).

 Know How to Deal With Debt Collectors

 If none of the above options work for you and your medical debt goes to collections, it’s important to know how to deal with debt collectors.
 You can get the debt collector to stop calling you by sending them a no-contact letter (sent via registered mail).
-You can also negotiate reducing the amount of the debt and payment terms with collections agencies, but you have to be careful.
+You can also negotiate to reduce the amount of the debt and payment terms with collections agencies, but you have to be careful.
 Any agreement to settle a debt needs to be in writing.
 Never give anybody any money over the phone.
 Don’t give your checking account number or credit card number unless you have it in writing that payment of that amount of money is payment in full.
 Also, states have varying statutes of limitations for how long a debt collector has to sue you.

 Community Services Librarian